Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 ---
-title: CRYSTAL17 Resources
+title: CRYSTAL Resources
 date: 2022-01-17 17:23:43 +0000
 categories: [Research, DFT]
 tags: [CRYSTAL, regular inspection]
 ---

-Some useful resources for [CRYSTAL17](https://www.crystal.unito.it/index.php) learning and usage are listed in this page.
+Some useful resources for [CRYSTAL](https://www.crystal.unito.it/index.html) learning and usage are listed in this page.
 All resources listed here are available online free of charge.
 Those currently not well-maintained ones are marked.
 Special thanks to my supervisors, N.M.H & G.M, and my colleague F.B. for kindly providing their suggestions.
 Contents of this page are regularly inspected.

-Current public release: **CRYSTAL17 v1.0.2**
+Current public release: **CRYSTAL23 v1.0.1**

 # Manual & Tutorials
-[**User manual**](https://www.crystal.unito.it/Manuals/crystal17.pdf) - The 'bible' of CRYSTAL17.
+[**User manual**](https://www.crystal.unito.it/include/manuals/crystal23.pdf) - The 'bible' of all versions of CRYSTAL.

 [**CRYSTAL tutorial project**](https://tutorials.crystalsolutions.eu/) - A collection of specially designed tutorials and workshops

 This website, of course :-)

 # Basis set
-[**The officially listed BSs**](https://www.crystal.unito.it/compounds.php) - Published tests on periodic systems are available.
+[**The officially listed BSs**](https://www.crystal.unito.it/basis_sets.html) - Published tests on periodic systems are available.

 [**Basis Set Exchange (BSE)**](https://www.basissetexchange.org/) - Tests on linear dependency needed.
 Available BSs are usually optimized for molecular systems.